arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 <img src="https://i.imgur.com/QEXZ27s.png"/>
 </p>

-**6.** The Arduino Uno is now configured to interact with MATLAB.
-Now to create the object in MATLAB, we run the command `a=arduino()`.
+**6.** The UNO R3 is now configured to interact with MATLAB®.
+Now to create the object in MATLAB®, we run the command `a=arduino()`.
 The properties of the object, including the COM port, are displayed as shown in the example below.

 ![](assets/arduinoproperties.png)